Angular inflation in multi-field ${\alpha}$-attractors: Background evolution

 While it captures the angular inflation regime very well and has the remarkable propery of a dynamical attractor, the solution $r(\theta)$ it is somewhat complicated and difficult to use.
 Later on we will often use the quantity $1-r^2$, which encodes the stretching of the field-space as one nears the boundary of the Poincare disk.
-Expanding in terms of $\alpha$, this can be written as \beq 1-r^2 \simeq \frac{9 \alpha (\cot^2 \theta + R \tan^2\theta )^2}{2 (R-1)^2} \,. \eeq This relation breaks down close to the two axes.
-We see that unless the initial angle is close to the heavy field direction $\theta \approx \pi/2$, the two expressions match very well.
+Expanding in terms of $\alpha$, this can be written as \beq 1-r^2 \simeq \frac{9 \alpha (\cot \theta + R_{\rm m}\tan \theta )^2}{2 (R_{\rm m}-1)^2} \,. \eeq This relation breaks down close to the two axes.
+It is easy to see that unless the initial angle is close to the heavy field direction $\theta \approx \pi/2$, the two expressions given by Eqs.~\eqref{eq:rthetafull} and \eqref{eq:rthetaapprox2} match very well.
 There is some disagreement close to the light direction $\theta=0$, but there we expect the slow-roll approximation to break either way, so the comparison is meaningless.
 From now on, we will always use the approximation of Eq.~\eqref{eq:rthetaapprox2}, unless otherwise noted.